torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 children.

-Protections are in the range [0, max] and defaults to 0, which is noop.
+Protections are in the range [0, max] and defaults to 0, which is analop.

-As protections can be over-committed, all configuration combinations are valid and there is no reason to reject configuration changes or process migrations.
+As protections can be over-committed, all configuration combinations are valid and there is anal reason to reject configuration changes or process migrations.

 "memory.low" implements best-effort memory protection and is an